hvianna/audioMotion-analyzer/README.md

 ### `source` *HTMLMediaElement or AudioNode object*

-If `source` is specified, connects an [*HTMLMediaElement*](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) object (an `<audio>` or `<video>` HTML tag) or, since version 3.0.0, any instance of [*AudioNode*](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) to the analyzer.
+If `source` is specified, connects an [*HTMLMediaElement*](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) object (an `<audio>` or `<video>` HTML tag) or any instance of [*AudioNode*](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) to the analyzer.

 At least one audio source is required for the analyzer to work.
 You can also connect audio sources after instantiation, using the [`connectInput()`](#connectinput-source-) method.